pleinechope/eloquent-enhanced/README.md

 # eloquent-enhanced
-Somes adds to the Laravel Eloquent ORM
+Some adds to the Laravel Eloquent ORM